-Corwin’s new “Learning Intentions and Success Criteria” workshop is available in both a one-day and two-day format, with the option for additional support days.
+Corwin’s new “Learning Intentions and Success Criteria” workshop is available in both a one-day and two-day format, with the option for additional support days by our team of expert teaching consultants.
 This highly engaging, hands-on workshop will give educators and leaders a step-by-step, doable process to ensure that teachers are absolutely clear about what their students are to learn, why they are to learn it, and how.

 Larry Introduces Teacher Clarity: Learning Intentions and Success Criteria